With U.S. under coronavirus siege, Chicago cracks down, Florida cases soar

 The city of Los Angeles is on the brink of issuing a new stay-at-home order and at least 14 states have reported record hospitalizations so far in July, including Alabama, Arizona, Florida, Georgia, Nevada, North Carolina and Texas.

+With school due to resume in August or September, many educators across the country are offering only remote learning or limited in-class instruction.

+California’s high school sports authority postponed sports such as football that normally start in September until December or January, altering a rite of passage for American youth.

-Meanwhile, the administration of U.S. President Donald Trump is pushing for schools to reopen in a few weeks and resisting a federal mandate that people wear masks in public, part of what New York Governor Andrew Cuomo called an “incompetent” federal government response.
+Meanwhile, the administration of U.S. President Donald Trump is pushing for schools to reopen in a few weeks and resisting a federal mandate that people wear masks in public, part of what Cuomo called an “incompetent” federal government response.

 “I’ve said to the president from Day One: This virus does not respond to politics,” Cuomo told a news conference.
 “The solution is medicine and science.”